firecmsco/firecms/website/blog/2021-09-16-exciting_times.md

 for the data source and one for storage.
 These components are abstracted away behind their respective interfaces.
 This means you can replace any of those parts with your custom implementation!

+We have two new types (besides the already existing `AuthController`), that abstract away the services provided by Firebase:
+- [`DataSource`](../docs/api/interfaces/datasource), in charge of handling data operation (fetch, listen, save, delete).
+- [`StorageSource`](../docs/api/interfaces/storagesource), in charge of dealing
+  with file storage operations.

+We provide implementation for using Firebase Auth, Firestore and Firebase Storage, assigned by default if you use `FirebaseCMSApp`.

+This means that you are now able to use FireCMS with any backend, auth or storage solution.
+If you want to go this way, you can check an [example implementation](../docs/custom_cms_app) of FireCMS that uses the internal components instead of `FirebaseCMSApp`